Card of the Day - 2022-07-27

 Ogden`s Ltd [tobacco : UK - Liverpool] "Boy Scouts" first series (January 1911) 21/50 - O100-412.a : O2/94.1.a : O/41 : RB.15/41

-It was actually introduced by Baden Powell himself in the early 1900s and it had much affection awarded it from the Scouts, but it was not very practical, no use in wet weather, and most of all it cost quite a lot to make, all the bending and shaping, which made it one of the most expensive items for the boys to afford.
-It was replaced with a beret, but after a very brief flirtation both the beret and any idea of having an official scout hat for the boys was abandoned - though they were still issued to scout masters,
+It was actually introduced by Baden Powell himself in the early 1900s and it had much affection awarded it from the Scouts, but it was not very practical, no use at all in wet weather, and it cost quite a lot to make, what with all of the bending and the shaping, which made it one of the most expensive items for the boys to afford.
+In the United Kingdom it was actually replaced with a beret, though it remained in the colonies for much longer - but after a very brief flirtation both the beret and any idea of having an official scout hat for the boys was abandoned, though they were still issued to scout masters,

 If you look closely at your military cards you will also see these "lemon squeezer" hats on military cards, for they were also used by the Army, especially New Zealand, which was actually the first force to use them, during the Gallipoli Campaign.
-It is often said they invented them too.
-They were later also used by American and Canadian forces.
+It is often said they invented them too, but that is incorrect.
+They were later also used by American and Canadian forces, who would have known them well from their boy scouting days.

 But I still don`t know why the two uniforms on the cards we had on display this week were of a different colour?